 The Charter supports more, better and active public spaces.
 The Charter is a tool for organisations, and compliments more specific and technical guidance including the NSW Government Architect's Better Placed and Greener Places and the cross-government framework Movement and Place.

 We have also developed a draft Practitioner's Guide, to support organisations with tips and practical guidance on how to apply the Charter based on each organisational context.

-There are also tools available through the Great Public Spaces Toolkit, such as the Evaluation Tool for Public Space and Public Life.
+There are also tools available through the Great Places Toolkit, such as the Evaluation Tool for Public Space and Public Life.

 How do you implement the Charter in agricultural areas, rural areas and smaller regional centres?

 The Charter was developed to be principles-based so it could be applied to many contexts.
 The Charter acknowledges that quality public space needs to respond and reflect local character, and so its implementation could look very different depending on a community's unique needs and context.
 The Charter principles can also help prompt conversations with your community about what success looks like to them.

 If you have any questions or require any support at all, please do not hesitate to get in touch with the team.
 You can reach the team by email at PublicSpace@planning.nsw.gov.au.

 What are some of the ways to improve the inclusivity of public spaces?

 The Charter has three core values that resonate strongly across all the principles and should always be considered when applying the principles.
 These values are Connection to Country, Equity and Inclusion, and Community Engagement.